c4dt/byzcoin/README.md

 # Byzcoin node - ARCHIVED

-This repo has been archived and is no longer supporter.
+This repo has been archived and is no longer supported.
 You can however run this as a demo to run on your local machine.
 To run the demo, download the repo and run the `docker-compose.yaml` file: